 - Basic Info

-NOTICE: The HUD 811 PRA Wait List is currently closed.
-We are currently NOT accepting Referral Forms for the Project Based Rental Assistance Wait List.
-However, the HUD 811 Program is continuing to refer eligible households currently on the waitlist to available vacant 811 units.
+NOTICE: The HUD 811 PRA Wait List is currently open.
+We are currently accepting Referral Forms for the Project-Based Rental Assistance Wait List.
+The HUD 811 Program is referring eligible households currently on the waitlist to available, vacant 811 units.